Emerald Ash Borer

 Environmental Economics of Ash Trees:

 A single 18" diameter white ash impacts a drainage system in the following way.
 It collects in its leaves, 2,400 gallons of water every year that would otherwise be added to the storm water treatment system.
 In addition, the root system holds 27 times the water of a bare soil.
-It reduces energy consumption by cooling in the summer and allowing the sun to warm in the winter.
+It reduces energy consumption by cooling in the summer.
 It also reduces air pollution.

 The City of Westland, MI removed its trees early in the infestation in the United States, and experienced a 33% increase in outdoor watering.
 As a result of the increased demand, the water authority raised water rates.
 That was a double hit for this city.
 Having to consume more water, and rates that increased by 10%.
 All this is in addition to the cost of removal.

 Discussions with many municipalities indicate that the average cost of removal and replacement, of a single tree is typically between $750 and $1,000 in the Greater Cincinnati tree service area.
 Although removing larger trees would obviously cost more.
 Replacement cost factors include removal: labor, equipment, fuel, etc., and replacement: the tree, mulch, soil, stump grinding, watering.

 The treatment of ash trees with the combination of Injection and Pneumatic Vertical Mulching has proven to be effective for a 2 year protection.
 Some thought due to the suppressing skipping 2 years between treatments should suffice.
 University found that to not be the case.
 The additional year researchers recommend staying on schedule treat every other year.

 Tim's years of personal research have taken him to Michigan, New England, and all over Ohio, and have made him one of the most quoted authorities in the Greater Cincinnati tree care area.

 You can read what the local press has to say about the Emerald Ash Borer and Tim's expertise by clicking on the following link.